xrdocs/telemetry/_tutorials/2016-08-15-configuring-mdt-for-tcp-dial-out-using-native-yang.md

 ## Clean-up Time
-Since it's always a good idea to be able to remove what you configure, here's the XML instantiation of the YANG model to do that.
+Since it's always a good idea to be able to remove what you configure, here's the XML instantiation of the YANG model to do that using the "remove" operation.
+There are other ways to do this, but this is the most surgical.

 ```python
 edit_data = '''